First, a backstory on me and how I got to where I am today.

 It doesn’t have to be by a professional, or cost lots of money.
 It doesn’t have to be perfect.
 It can be with a camera phone, or a kid at the local art school studying photography, or your cousin who just picked up a DSLR and is itching to try it out.
 It can be a cheap mini shoot with a local photographer, or if you have the money to invest, a beautiful full length session with a wall display of products to honor your pet.
 The point is, just get those photos taken.
 Do it now.
 Don’t wait until you have a camera sitting in your lap and then it’s too late, as you sob through your disappointment and grief over not getting any good photos of your beloved pet.

-If you need a list of professional pet photographers, you can check out my Beautiful Beasties Member list, with photographers around the world who are just as passionate about what they do as I am.
-Or contact your local art school or university and see if they have a photography program and need models.
+If you need to know who the professionals are in your area, just do a Google search for ‘pet photography (+ your city/town/area name)’, or contact your local art school or university and see if they have a photography program and need models.
 If you are interested in working with me, send me an email at firstname.lastname@example.org, and I’ll get back to you right away, especially if your pet is older and/or sick.
 I promise to honor your pet the way I would have Obie, with respect, joy, compassion and most of all- love.

 Knuckles, circa 2003.
 I love you buddy.
 Rest in peace.